Wikinaut/pinetradio/README.md

 - [x] `kitchen timer` function (a set of preprogrammed countdown timers like 2'30" for green tea etc.) can be started by 2-key-press `YB`
 - [x] text-to-speech: informational messages with synthetic speech like station name, time and timer announcements
 - [x] controlling the onboard ACT LED for signalling purposes
-- [x] `code B A B A` → code updating from git repo and reboot
+- [x] `code B A B A` → code updating from git repo and reboot only when code has changed
 - [x] update script checks and updates the code on every restart

 #### TODO / Brain storming section